 Decisions to Note

 Although formal notification had not been received by Council as yet, Cllr Jones was able to advise that the Reserved Matters application concerning Parklands Farm had been determined.
-In addition consent (agricultural) for the new barn at Grove End Farm had been granted and the application for tree works at Upton’s Garden determined.
+In addition, consent (agricultural) for the new barn at Grove End Farm had been granted and the application for tree works at Upton’s Garden determined.

 Applications to Consider